Understanding the Differences Between Pipe Relining and Pipe Replacement

 What is pipe relining?

-Which one is less expensive - pipe relining or traditional pipe replacement?
+Which option is less expensive: pipe relining or traditional replacement?

-How long does the process of relining pipes take?
+How long will the pipe relining process take?

 Additional Information